cakemix/nuke-tools/README.md

 nuke-tools
 ==========

-Python tools and gizmos for Nuke by The Foundry
+Python tools and gizmos for compositing software Nuke